Sanjanaj8/einstein_book_analysis/README.md

 <br> Here is the link to his video where he explains this project in depth- https://www.youtube.com/watch?v=sZNNdJro_sw&t=101s

 **Libraries used are NLTK, SpaCy, Pandas, Numpy, Plotly and Matplotlib.**
-Since I have used GitHub doesnt support Plotly, here is the link to nbviewer where you can check out the book_analysis https://nbviewer.org/github/Sanjanaj8/einstein_book_analysis/blob/main/book_analysis.ipynb
+<br> Since GitHub doesnt support Plotly, here is the link to nbviewer where you can check out the book_analysis
+https://nbviewer.org/github/Sanjanaj8/einstein_book_analysis/blob/main/book_analysis.ipynb

 # Project Highlights